Mysterious Reviews: HomeMysterious Reviews: AboutMysterious Reviews: LinksMysterious Reviews: BrowseMysterious Reviews: Search

 Filled with insider details of the entertainment industry, music and mystery fans alike will be thrilled with Rock & Roll Homicide.
 But even those readers simply looking for a fast-paced story with likeable characters will appreciate the book.
 The dialog, in particular that of the impatient widow Chelsea, is sharp and witty and plays well off of the more laid-back Jason.
 Jason himself has issues with his father who takes a very narrow view of who in the world he trusts.
 It's an interesting relationship and its inclusion adds depth to the story.

-Special thanks to the author for providing a copy of Rock & Roll Homicide for this review.
+Acknowledgment: the author provided a copy of Rock & Roll Homicide for this review.

 Review Copyright © 2008 — Hidden Staircase Mystery Books — All Rights Reserved